Rail Industry News

 BLET News

-Bakersfield, Calif., became the 10th American city to pass a resolution calling for improved safety of remote control locomotives.
+The Village of Dupo, Ill., became the 16th U.S. city to approve a resolution prohibiting the use of remote control locomotives.